MURABIT-PASHA/perfect_keyboard/README.md

 # Perfect Keyboard

 The Perfect Keyboard package provides a customizable and interactive keyboard layout for Flutter applications.
-It includes support for multiple languages, custom themes, and advanced key management features, allowing developers to create dynamic and localized keyboard experiences.
+It includes support for multiple languages and advanced key management features, allowing developers to create dynamic and localized keyboard experiences.

 ## Features